mapo80/signature-verification-system/README.md

 ### Web UI test

 The `webapp` folder contains an end-to-end Playwright test that exercises the full detection flow.
-It uploads a sample image, selects the `yolo` model, waits for the loading spinner and finally verifies the mocked response.
+It uploads a sample image, waits for the loading spinner and finally verifies the mocked response.

 ![Detection screenshot](webapp/docs/detect_full.png)

 <video src="webapp/docs/detect_demo.mp4" controls></video>

 The web UI also includes a **Verify** tab where you can compare two signatures.
-Provide a reference and a candidate image, optionally enable detection, choose the model, adjust the similarity threshold and decide whether to return the preprocessed signatures.
+Provide a reference and a candidate image, optionally enable detection, adjust the similarity threshold and decide whether to return the preprocessed signatures.
 The result shows a green check or red cross according to the `forged` field, the similarity value and, when requested, the processed images.

 ![Verify screenshot](webapp/docs/verify_full.png)